code-423n4/docs/sponsors.md

----
-description:
-  Sponsors purchase a competitive audit, which includes an award pot to incentivize wardens to audit their project.
----

 # Sponsors

-## Sponsoring an audit

 Any project can submit a request to sponsor a C4 audit.
 Just [complete this form](https://go.code4rena.com/start) and we will reach out to set up a meeting or send over a scoping questionnaire to get the ball rolling.